Business Intelligence - Metabase

 We work with your data team, not around them.
 They own the warehouse and the transformation layer - whether that's dbt, raw SQL, or something else.
 We work at the Metabase layer: how the warehouse is exposed to business users, how questions are structured, and how permissions are enforced.
 Where warehouse-side changes are needed for performance or model correctness, we write the specifications and your team executes them, or we pair directly if that's preferred.

-Tell us your two biggest bottlenecks and we'll send back a custom Metabase implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Metabase AI Opportunity Assessment - by email, no call required.

 - No call required, no obligation